Resources & Support for Women* during this phase of recovery from the COVID-19 pandemic.

-COVID-19 has had a deeply gendered impact on women in Ontario and beyond and this is of particular concern amongst women living with and facing structural risk for HIV acquisition.
+COVID-19 has had a deeply gendered impact on Cis and Trans women as well as non-Binary and 2-Spirited femme people in Ontario and beyond and this is of particular concern amongst those living with and facing structural risk related to HIV.

 If you Need Support, Reach Out

 There are many options for support in a range of languages, 24 hours a day, 7 days a week.
 These include crisis counselling, mental health counselling, harm reduction services, housing and shelter support, sexual assault centres, domestic violence supports, employment services, and more.

 Crisis counselling, referrals to shelters, legal advice and other help.
 Available in 200 languages

 24 hours a day, 7 days a week

 Toll-free TTY: 1-866-863-7868

 *'Woman' and 'Women' refers to Cis, Trans, and non-Binary and 2-Spirited femme people.